juanjbsalas/Road-To-Hire/README.md

 Readme file which contains link to To-Do list app which I worked on.

+### `Week 5/`

+Readme file containing link to Nike's Timeline web app I worked on using Bootstrap.

 ---

 Feel free to explore the folders to track my progress and learning journey.
 This repository showcases how I’ve been sharpening my front-end development skills through hands-on practice.